ankitpatel2202/MendixMerger/README.md

                                          directory will be used.

 Before running the jar file, you need to create a directory named "config" in the same location where jar file is located and then put two files : application.properties and logback-spring.xml in that directory.
+You can specify the logging directory path in the application.properties, where all logs will be generated.

 You can run the jar file using below command: